 741Frankish King, Charles Martel, dies in Quierzy-sur-Oise, France, at age 55.

 794Emperor Kanmu relocates the Japanese capital to Heiankyo (present-day Kyoto).

-1383King Fernando dies without a male heir to the Portuguese throne, sparking a period of civil war and disorder.
+1383King Ferdinand I dies in Lisbon, Portugal, at age 37.
+Without a male heir to the Portuguese throne, a period of civil war and disorder breaks out.

 1633The Ming dynasty defeats the Dutch East India Company.

 1689John V of Portugal is born João Francisco António José Bento Bernardo at Ribeira Palace in Lisbon, Portugal.